Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Numerical linked cluster expansion

-\paragraph{Summary of NLCE results} We preformed extensive NLCE calculations for 2279 parameter combinations ($J_a$, $J_b$, $J_c$) illustrated by the triangle in \autoref{fig:appendix_cv}.
-In the zero field case, we determined the specific heat up to sixth order which includes non-trivial periodic loops.
+We performed extensive NLCE calculations for 2279 parameter combinations ($J_a$, $J_b$, $J_c$) illustrated by the triangle in \autoref{fig:appendix_cv}.
+In the zero field case, we determined the specific heat up to sixth order which includes nontrivial periodic loops.
 The region of convergence is comparable to the temperatures in experiments.
 To account for the systematic error induced by the uncertainty of the sample mass, we added a scaling factor $\varepsilon_c\in[-1,1]$ for each individual calculation.
 The magnetic susceptibility was calculated for the three permutations of the exchange constants and different angles $\theta\in[0,\pi/2)$.
-Since the experiments in a magnetic field were preformed at higher temperature, a fourth order expansion was sufficient.
-We additionally added another factor, $\varepsilon_\chi\in[0.5,1.5]$, to include a variation of the g-factor.
-The best fit result for the g-factor was $g_z\approx2.2$, in agreement with Sibille \textit{et al.}~\cite{Sibille2015}.
+Since the experiments in a magnetic field were performed at higher temperature, a fourth order expansion was sufficient.
+We additionally added another factor, $\varepsilon_\chi\in[0.5,1.5]$, to include a variation of the $g$ factor.
+The best fit result for the $g$ factor was $g_z\approx2.2$, in agreement with Sibille \textit{et al.}~\cite{Sibille2015}.